iangoodnight/pwc/133/ruby/README.md

 ### Solution

-This is pretty much a direct transalation of my Perl solution, so it may be that I am missing some opportunities here.
+This is pretty much a direct translation of my Perl solution, so it may be that I am missing some opportunities here.

 ```ruby